Our collections

 Print collections

-The main print collections are located at the Main Library, KTH Campus.
-You will also find a small collection of books at KTH Södertälje.
-Print journals up to 2004 are located in external stacks.
+The print collections are located at the KTH Library.
+Print journals up to 2004 are located in external stacks and must be requested.

 Books

 Books acquired from 1825 to 1960.This is a unique documentation of Sweden's development from agrarian land to industrial nation and spans a broad subject field.
-The Rare Books Collection also includes a manuscript archive and a collection of correspondence.
-The collection is available by appointment only.
+The Rare Books Collection also include a manuscript archive and a collection of correspondence.
+The collection is available by appointment only. - The 1961-2001 Collection

 Special Collections